mariocpinto/0010_MOOC_Introduction_to_CS_and_Programming_Using_Python/Exercises/Mini_Project/Hash_Function_Comparison.md

 ### Comparing Hash Functions

+#### Summary:
+The work below compares the performance of three hash functions on the top 10,000 English, French, German and Dutch words.

+#### Introduction:
-As part of problem 8 in [lecture 10](../../Lecture_Notes/Lecture_10.md) of the edx MOOC [Introduction to Computer Science and Programming Using Python](https://www.edx.org/course/introduction-computer-science-mitx-6-00-1x-6), three hash function are provided:
+As part of problem 8 in [lecture 10](../../Lecture_Notes/Lecture_10.md) of the edx MOOC [Introduction to Computer Science and Programming Using Python](https://www.edx.org/course/introduction-computer-science-mitx-6-00-1x-6), three hash function are defined:

 * First Hash Function:
 ```python